ashmauro/MATLAB-Live-Data-Plot/README.md

 Created by: Ashley Mauro

 MATLAB code that generates live plots of data in a csv file.

-Generates a GUI for the user to see the plots.
+PumpDataAnalysis.m Generates a GUI for the user to see four seperate plots.